mahynski/mahynski/README.md

   </summary>
   <hr>
   <h3>tl;dr</h3>
   Understanding complex biochemical systems requires advanced tools, many of which have been greatly improved by advancements in artifical intelligence.
-Much of background in this area invovles predicting or interpreting spectral measurements, such as mass spectra or <a href="https://en.wikipedia.org/wiki/Heteronuclear_single_quantum_coherence_spectroscopy">HSQC NMR</a>.
+Much of my background in this area involves predicting or interpreting spectral measurements, such as mass spectra or <a href="https://en.wikipedia.org/wiki/Heteronuclear_single_quantum_coherence_spectroscopy">HSQC NMR</a>.
 The majority of this work in ongoing and will be made available here when it is complete!

   <h3>Publications</h3>
   <ul>